 It also ensures that qualified, experienced and trustworthy people are appointed to manage Irish Life Health.
-Changes to our directors in 2017 are outlined in section B.1.
+There were no changes to the Board of Directors in 2018.

-In the year to 31 December 2017 there were no material changes to how Irish Life Health is governed.
+In the year to 31 December 2018 there were no material changes to how Irish Life Health is governed.